 Since vitamin D is not commonly found in the foods we eat, we must rely on adequate sunshine or supplementation.
 Supplementing with vitamin D may improve insulin resistance, lower inflammation, and help to normalize your menstrual cycle (20).

 Vitamin D dosing should be personalized based on your own lab results.
 For example, if your vitamin D levels are adequate (50-70 ng/mL), a maintenance dose of about 2,000 units per day may be most appropriate.
 However, you may require higher doses (5,000 units per day) if your blood levels indicate a vitamin D inadequacy or deficiency.
 If you are severely deficient, you may require a short term prescription for a megadose of vitamin D. We check vitamin D levels and provide personalized recommendations for all of our clinical program members here at Root.

 Ideally, your vitamin D supplement should also contain vitamin K2, which helps direct calcium and vitamin D to your bones where it can be used and stored.

 Individualizing Your PCOS Supplements

 Feeling overwhelmed?
 We’re here to help.
-All of our functional medicine and nutrition plans (including our PCOS Nutrition Program) includes custom supplement recommendations based on your individual needs, lab work, and budget!
+Our PCOS Nutrition Program includes supplement recommendations based on your individual needs and budget!